gnaudio/jabra-browser-integration/README.md

 ## Version information.

 For information about individual releases see [changelog](docs/CHANGELOG.md).
-For information about upcomming changes see also our [beta information page](BETA.md).
+For information about upcoming changes see also our [beta information page](BETA.md).